-Increasing benthic biodiversity in the Wash will likely depend to some degree on decreasing the magnitude and frequency of flood events that occur (e.g., Hollis, 1975) on a yearly basis.
-Perhaps this can be accomplished by an extensive effort of flood control (e.g., detention ponds) within the Las Vegas Wash watershed.
-One of the problems with this approach, however, might be increased water temperature, although this could vary with the season in which flooding occurred.
-Increased baseflow in the Wash could have negative consequences if this pattern of ever increasing flow continues over time.
-Even presently, flows are such that there is very little connectivity with the floodplain in terms of area inundated at high flows.
-Harrison et al. (2004) suggest that lateral connectivity is important and that rivers should be given lateral space and allowed to form floodplain habitats including side channels and stream margin habitats.
-Utilization of lateral space might result in a great diversity of aquatic habitats and likely increase diversity of invertebrates.
+Presently, flows have little floodplain connectivity in terms of area inundated at high flows.
+Harrison et al. (2004) suggest that connectivity is important and that rivers should be given lateral space for formation of side channel and stream margin habitats.
+Utilization of lateral space might result in a greater diversity of aquatic habitats and lead to increased invertebrate diversity.
 Some of the aquatic taxa associated with backwater habitats, however, are those found above structures in the Wash and this spatial displacement from backwater lentic environments to above structure lentic environments appears to be effective in providing habitat that might only be found at lateral environments in a natural stream.
 Construction of side channels, however, could increase the area of this sort of habitat and might also encourage survival of terrestrial vegetation through increased soil moisture.

-The relatively high invertebrate taxa richness found in tributaries suggests that conservation of these sites is desirable and their further degradation should be avoided.
+The relatively high invertebrate taxa richness found in tributaries suggests that conservation of these sites is desirable and argues against further degradation.
 These sites may serve as reservoirs of biodiversity important for providing source material for the Wash.
 Unfortunately, it appears that some of these tributaries are being simplified (lined) to transport higher stormwater flows to the Wash.
 This may result in decreased biodiversity along with more rapid water runoff into the Wash causing higher flood flows.
+It is unlikely that there would be any political support to stop this process since it has transpired for

+Unintended consequences

-Unintended consequences -Rehabilitation of the Wash may have unintended consequences.
-It appears, for example, that the development of habitat around erosion control structures has made it possible for exotic invasives to survive in what was originally a very harsh environment.
+Wash rehabilitation may have unintended consequences.
+It appears, for example, that the development of habitat around erosion control structures has made possible survival of exotic invasives in what was originally a very harsh environment.
 Introductions from aquarium dumpings may have occurred sporadically since urbanization of the area, but it was only when the environment was modified that populations could persist and become self-sustaining.
-Invasive species have been recognized as a concern in other aquatic restoration projects (e.g., Bond and Lake, 2003) and it is possible that negative interactions between exotics and native species may occur.
+Invasive species have been recognized as a concern in other aquatic restoration projects (e.g., Bond & Lake, 2003) and it is possible that negative interactions between exotics and native species may occur.

-Padilla and Williams (2004) provide evidence that aquarium and ornamental species are a group that may be especially invasive because of the large size and generally robust nature of the organisms released.
-This vector may be responsible for the appearance of exotic mollusks in the Wash.
-Other introductions could have occurred with plantings of native emergents that were recovered from other watersheds (e.g., plantings of bulrush (Schoenoplectus) or with what appear to be deliberate introductions of game fish like Largemouth bass (Micropterus salmoides), that were first noticed in 2007.
-Some organisms may be able to move upstream into the Wash from Lake Mead.
-This sort of transfer for aquatic stages might be inhibited, however, by erosion control structures, small water falls, and passage through the pipeline which contains the Wash flow below Lake Las Vegas.
-In the case of sensitive native aquatic invertebrates, the Wash is largely isolated from other lotic drainages that might provide colonizers.
+Padilla & Williams (2004) provide evidence that aquarium and ornamental species are a group that may be especially invasive because of the large size and generally robust nature of the organisms released.
+Aquarium dumpings may be responsible for the appearance of exotic mollusks in the Wash.
+Other introductions could have occurred with plantings of native emergents that were recovered from other watersheds (e.g., plantings of bulrush (Schoenoplectus)) or with what appear to be deliberate introductions of game fish like Largemouth bass (Micropterus salmoides), that were first noted in 2007.
+Some organisms may move upstream into the Wash from Lake Mead.
+This sort of transfer for aquatic stages might be inhibited, however, by erosion control structures and small waterfalls.
+In the case of sensitive native aquatic invertebrates, the Wash is largely isolated from other lotic drainages that might provide colonizers (but see the example of Culoptila).
 Langford et al. (2009) suggest that the absence of proximal sources of sensitive taxa may result in considerable time lags (decades) between stream improvements and the appearance of sensitive macroinvertebrate taxa.
-A variety of transfer methods will likely be responsible for the eventual make-up of macroinvertebrate communities in the Wash and the differences in hydrology and water quality from surrounding drainages may increase differences between the Wash and other proximal communities in the watershed.
+A variety of transfer methods will likely be responsible for the eventual make-up of macroinvertebrate communities in the Wash and the differences in hydrology and water quality from surrounding drainages may increase discrepancy between the Wash and other proximal communities in the watershed.